IT FEELS GOOD KNOWING YOU’RE HELPING TO PROTECT THEM

 It’s important to factor in your debt and business assets as well.
 If you’re a small business owner, focus your search on life insurance policies that can cover business-related expenses, including everyday operating costs.

-HOW DOES LIFE INSURANCE WORK?
+LIFE INSURANCE TYPES

 WHAT TYPE OF LIFE INSURANCE POLICY DO I NEED?

 You have a couple options when it comes to selecting your life insurance policy.
 Read on as we break them down for you.

 First, let’s consider what you should look for in a life insurance policy.
 One of the first questions you’re likely to ask yourself is, “how much can I expect to pay for coverage?”

 A term life insurance policy covers you for a set amount of time — a “term.”
 You can renew the policy when it ends, or transfer to permanent policy coverage.
 The term life insurance policy with Woligo provides coverage for 15 or 20 years, depending on your age.

 Term policies have lower premiums than permanent policies for the same coverage in the initial years.
 Individuals who are in good health often prefer this plan because it is designed to protect beneficiaries in case of a premature death, not necessarily to pay family members once children are all grown up and on their own.
 It can also be a great for adults in their mid-life who want limited protection for the next decade.
 Term life insurance benefits can be used to make up for the lost income during your working years.
 The death benefit is typically paid in a single lump-sum amount.